celestiaorg/docs/docs/concepts/learn-modular/basics-of-modular-blockchains.md

 This facilitates the scalability and bootstrapping of new blockchains while preserving their sovereignty.__

-1. A modular blockchain is a type of blockchain that is part of a modular stack A modular stack consists of layers of specialized blockchains that utilize each other to create a complete system.
+1. A modular blockchain is a type of blockchain that is part of a modular stack.
+A modular stack consists of layers of specialized blockchains that utilize each other to create a complete system.
 2. Monolithic blockchains are limited by handling all functions on a single layer.
 To increase throughput, security or decentralization must be sacrificed.
 3. Modular blockchains provide many benefits over their monolithic counterparts,